rkern/line_profiler/README.txt

 * What version of Python do I need?

-    Both line_profiler and kernprof have been tested with Python 2.4 and Python 2.5.
-It might work with Python 2.3, and will probably work with Python 2.6.
+    Both line_profiler and kernprof have been tested with Python 2.4-2.7.
+    It might work with Python 2.3, but does not currently work with Python 3.x.

 * I get negative line timings!
 What's going on?